 Table 1 estimates the prevalence of multidimensional poverty among adolescent girls aged 10-17 by their mother's educational status.
 Not surprisingly, given the wellevidenced multiplier effects of women's education across a range of development outcomes, the gradient is quite pronounced.
-The percentage of adolescent girls in multidimensional poverty is nearly eight times higher for mothers with no or little education (i.e., they have not completed primary education) than for mothers who have completed higher education (8 per cent and 63 per cent, respectively).
+The percentage of adolescent girls in multidimensional poverty is nearly eight times higher if their mothers have no or little education (i.e., they have not completed primary education) than if their mothers have completed higher education (63 per cent and 8 per cent, respectively).